 Obese no longer

 I still have managed to lose 30 pounds with the occasional cheating and am presently down to 160.
-I probably need to loose more weight but, even 30 pounds is better for cardiovascular health.
+I probably need to lose more weight but, even 30 pounds is better for cardiovascular health.
 My highest weight of 190, at 5 ft 3 inches tall, pushed me over into obesity.

 If you are done with diets and calorie counting, weighing your food, and you want a more intuitive approach, I suggest getting chef AJ’s book The Secrets to Ultimate Weight Loss, which has a lot of delicious but easy recipes.